LaudateCorpus1/javascript-sample-code/README.md

 # ID.me jQuery Sample Code #

-This is jQuery sample code to make API requests with ID.me using OAuth 2.0.
+This is Javascript sample code to make API requests with ID.me using OAuth 2.0.

 ## Setup ##